irakojf/nba_rookies/README.md

 StatMamba automatically imports BeautifulSoup and Pandas, but you can get Selenium [here](http://www.seleniumhq.org/download/).

+StatMamba works best with [Spyder](https://github.com/spyder-ide/spyder).

-To use StatMamba, call any of the following functions in `statmamba.py`.
+To use StatMamba, simply open `statmamba.py` in the Spyder IDE and call any of the sample queries.

 <a name='scrape'></a>
 ## scrape( players, div )